12. A Fiscal Theory of the Price Level#

 • a function that expresses the demand for real balances of government printed money as an inverse function of the public’s expected rate of inflation

 • an exogenous sequence of rates of growth of the money supply.
-The money supply grows because the government is printing it to finance some of its expenditures
+The money supply grows because the government prints it to pay for goods and services

 • an equilibrium condition that equates the demand for money to the supply